erilu/single-cell-rnaseq-analysis/README.md

 This analysis is meant to serve as an example of how to analyze single-cell RNA-sequencing data generated using the 10X Genomics platform.
 I provide details for each step so that researchers with only basic knowledge of R will be able to analyze a single-cell RNA-seq experiment.
 I also provide some custom-made visualizations that can be used to gain a more in-depth understanding of the data.
 I hope that this will help researchers who are planning to perform their own single-cell RNA-sequencing experiment have an easier time making sense of their data.

+You can find the html-rendered R notebook for this analysis at: https://erilu.github.io/single-cell-rnaseq-analysis/, which is nicer to read and allows you to view data table output interactively.

 ------------------------------------------------------------------------

 Load packages